 Northwest Arizona Regional Health Center - Provides services such as well-woman exams, diabetes health education and referrals, immunizations, and blood pressure checks.
 Also offers other forms of medical care including primary health care for adults, infants, and children.
 I-15 Exit 9 at the Fire Station, Littlefield, Arizona 86432, telephone (928) 347-5971

 There are several food pantries and free soup kitchens in the county.
 They can provide everything from groceries to holiday meals or applications to SNAP food stamps.
 Some locations are listed below, but there are other sites, and find more Mohave County free food banks.

 Cornerstone Mission Project Basic Needs offers food boxes, clothing, use of kitchen and shower facilities to those who need help.
 Phone (928) 757-1535.

 Kingman Area Food Bank – Individuals can receive groceries and emergency food boxes at most once every 30 days if needed.
 Call (928) 757-4165

 Lake Havasu Community Food Bank – Location is 1940 Mesquite Ave Ste H. Phone (928) 453-5800.
 Food, perishable items, and canned goods may be provided to the needy.

 Society of Saint Vincent de Paul Emergency Food in Lake Havasu City is located at 1841 W Acoma Blvd.
 They focus on providing food and other social services.
 Phone (928) 680-2874

 Praise Chapel Food for Families – Offers General Clothing and emergency groceries, meals, and food boxes to people in need.
 590 Hancock Rd, Bullhead City, Arizona 86442-4902, phone (928) 758-7717

-If those locations can’t provide what you need, find more Arizona food pantries.
+If those locations can’t provide what you need, find more Arizona free food pantries.